anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - Windows
      - 1809 (10.0.17763)
-     - For worker nodes only
+     - For worker nodes only.

 Kubernetes
 ----------

-In order for the Kubernetes components to be conformant with the Reference Architecture they must be implemented as per the following specifications:
+For the Kubernetes components to be conformant with the Reference Architecture they must be implemented according to the following specifications:

 .. list-table:: Kubernetes Specifications
    :widths: 10 10 40 20 20